hrodri02/TestTabbar/README.md

 other views or UI components and you can add subviews to those subviews, forming a view hierarchy.
 Having the view hierachy for a view controller is important for positioning a component because you can only set its constraints relative to its superview or components that are part of the same superview.
 Some of the common UI components include UIView, UITableView, UITableViewCell, UICollectionView, UICollectionViewCell, UIButton, UILabel, and UIImageview.
-We will cover how to set some of properties of these components to change how they look as well how to set their constraints which assigns them a position on-screen and dimensions.
+We will cover how to set some of the properties of these components to change how they look as well how to set their constraints which assigns them a position on-screen and dimensions.

 ### Prerequisites